epistemex/audio-reader-js/README.md

 ------------

 An "evergreen" browser with support for Audio API (HTML5).
-It will work in recent Firefox, Chrome, Safari and Opera.
+It will work in recent Firefox, Chrome, Safari, Edge and Opera.

-IE, Opera Mini and Android Browser does not currently support the Audio API.
+IE, Opera Mini and Android Browser does not support the Audio API.

 License